Transylvanian campaign of 1438

-The Battle of Mediaș was a military engagement between the Ottoman raiders and the Hungarians in the region of Mediaș.
+The Ottoman campaign into Transylvania in 1438 was a military engagement between the Ottoman raiders and the Hungarians.
 The Ottomans were victorious.

 Background

 In the year 1437, the Hungarians launched a raid into Ottoman territory.
 In June, they crossed the Danube River with ships provided by Franko Talovac.
 They marched south in the valley of the Great Morava.
 At Stalać the Hungarians managed to defeat the Ottomans, who were protecting galleys in the Danube, and also destroyed the gunpowder found there.
 The Hungarians began indiscriminately burning and looting nearby villages.
 They then arrived at Kruševac, which they also burned.
 The victorious Hungarians returned home.
 Despite the impressive campaign, it did little damage to overall Ottoman military power.

 The next year, the Ottomans responded to the raid by launching an invasion of Southeastern Hungary led by Sultan Murad II.
 The campaign lasted 45 days, and its exact results are unknown, but it was more likely a preparation for the conquest of Serbia.